JustinShi001/favcar/readme.md

 - blocked cells after game has ended;
 - Make cells unclickable after it has been occupied (by using jquery)
   $('event.target').html()
+- Simplied the code in app.js, events.js, and api.js using event.target,
+  square-data property, and passing the index (square-data) info and player (x or o) info into the api.update function

 Explain the project here.